-Monitor has directed that the financial statements of NHS foundation trusts shall meet the accounting requirements of the NHS Foundation Trust Annual Reporting Manual 2012/13 which shall be agreed with HM Treasury.
+Monitor has directed that the annual report and accounts of NHS foundation trusts shall meet the accounting requirements of the NHS Foundation Trust Annual Reporting Manual 2013/14 which shall be agreed with HM Treasury.
 The accounting policies contained in that manual follow International Financial Reporting Standards (IFRS) and HM Treasury's Financial Reporting Manual to the extent that they are meaningful and appropriate to NHS foundation trusts.
 The accounting policies have been applied consistently in dealing with items considered material in relation to the accounts.
 These accounts have been prepared on a going concern basis and under the historical cost convention, modified to account for the revaluation of property, plant and equipment, and inventories.